Azure/bicep/docs/language-service.md

   }
 ```

-You can change the default settings in teh following places (sorted by precedence in ascending order):
+You can change the default settings in the following places (sorted by precedence in ascending order):

 * VSCode global user settings
 * VSCode workspace settings